3. HOTEL INFO

 Q. Do you know the name of the hotel the tour will be starting from yet?

 A. Hotel information is listed on the tour itinerary but we usually don’t have this confirmed until right before the tour (in case there are any last-minute changes).
-A complete hotel list will be provided a couple of weeks in advance of the tour start date and we encourage you to leave this with family and/or friends in case of an emergency.
+A complete hotel list will be provided a couple of weeks in advance of the tour start date.

 Q. Will hotels have fitness centers and/or safe walking routes and will there be time to get some exercise?